Analysis | Real-world lessons from Clare and Tayshia’s season of ‘The Bachelorette’

 We saw two women take two completely different approaches.
 Clare acted fast, sensing a connection with Dale Moss, her eventual fiance, and barely exploring the possibility of falling for any of the others.
 Meanwhile, Tayshia came in visibly more open to all of the men, which made for remarkably better television.

 Both women seemed to get what they came for: They’re both engaged and genuinely appear to be happy.
 Their different methods of getting there resemble how real daters might approach their own love lives.
-Some people see potential in multiple prospects, while others hone in on a match that seems perfect without exploring the possibility with anyone else.
+Some people see potential in multiple prospects, while others home in on a match that seems perfect without exploring the possibility with anyone else.
 Their different strategies also represent how much dating has changed from March till now.

 Clare’s laser-focused approach, while likely frustrating for producers trying to film a 10-week reality dating show, felt more in sync with the world the pandemic had wrought.
 Suddenly singles couldn’t schedule several in-person dates in a week, if they wanted to stay healthy.
 First dates migrated to FaceTime and Skype, and singles thoroughly interrogated one another about their daily activities and potential covid exposure before leaning in for a kiss.

 Sure, we didn’t see this kind of caution on “The Bachelorette,” but the leads and the cast spent several months in the strictures of quarantine before entering their reality TV bubble.
-Having to be choosy about who you will and won’t see, and assessing everyone’s risk levels, probably affected how Clare decided to date when she showed up at La Quinta.
+Having to be choosy about whom you will and won’t see, and assessing everyone’s risk levels, probably affected how Clare decided to date when she showed up at La Quinta.

 Neither approach — the Clare or the Tayshia — is guaranteed to succeed or fail in the real world.
 But each seemed suited to the individual woman: Clare said many times that she knew what she wanted and refused to settle.
 Tayshia, having been married before, brought a more playful attitude to the whole endeavor and seemed willing to be surprised by which relationships would bloom and which would whither under pressure of an engagement.
 If Tayshia had chosen her first strong connection (Brendan) as quickly as Clare committed to Dale, she might not have had the same success.
 As we saw Monday night, Brendan declared himself not ready to get engaged and sent himself home.